icon notify FLASH SALE

 Young Children's Sugar Habits

 Babies aren't born with a sweet tooth; we develop one early on.
-Kids aged 1.5 to 3 years old already consume around 36 grams or nine teaspoons of sugar daily—way above recommended levels for such tiny bodies.
+Kids aged 1.5 to 3 years old already consume around 36 grams or nine teaspoons of sugar daily on average—way above recommended levels for such tiny bodies.

 Introducing sweets to youngsters so soon paves a problematic path of enduring habits, significantly impacting their well-being and growth.

-Guardians wield significant influence over their children's eating habits through the choices they make in grocery shopping and meal preparation.
+Guardians can significantly influence their children's eating habits through their choices in grocery shopping and meal preparation.

 Understanding Carbohydrates and Their Impact